CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Experiments

 \subsection{Results}

-The quantitative comparison presented in \Tabref{Replica} and \Tabref{TUM-RGBD} illustrates the performance of various methods.
-The best resutls of the PSNR and the count of Gaussian points are distinctively highlighted as $\boldsymbol{1^{\textbf{st}}}$, $2^{\text{nd}}$, and $3^{\text{rd}}$.
+The quantitative comparison presented in \Tabref{Replica}, \Tabref{TUM-RGBD}, and \Tabref{VECtor} illustrates the performance of various methods.
+The best resutls of the PSNR and the count of Gaussian primitives are distinctively highlighted as $\boldsymbol{1^{\textbf{st}}}$, $2^{\text{nd}}$, and $3^{\text{rd}}$.
 In summary, our approach consistently delivers superior rendering performance, utilizing a reduced number of Gaussian primitives, while adhering to real-time constraints of over 22 frames per second.
 Specifically, on the Replica dataset \cite{straub2019replica} with monocular camera, compared with Photo-SLAM \cite{huang2024photo}, and under similar localization accuracy, our approach significantly improves the average PSNR by more than $2\,\text{dB}$ and halves the number of Gaussian primitives.
+As shown in \Tabref{Replica} and \Tabref{TUM-RGBD}, our method can be easily integrated into Photo-SLAM \cite{huang2024photo} and GS-ICP-SLAM \cite{ha2024rgbd}.
+In \Tabref{TUM-RGBD}, our approach achieves high rendering quality using a comparable number of Gaussian primitives to MonoGS \cite{matsuki2024gaussian}.
+In \Tabref{VECtor}, we present the results on VECtor \cite{gao2022vector}, specifically using a monocular camera.
+Our method improves the average PSNR by more than $3\,\text{dB}$ with only one-tenth of the Gaussian primitives.
 Furthermore, the qualitative results depicted in \Figref{TUM-RGBD} corroborate that our approach achieves high-fidelity rendering.
-In contrast, Gaussian-SLAM \cite{yugay2023gaussian}, while capable of high-fidelity rendering, falls short in localization accuracy.

-\Figref{Ablation-Study} illustrates our ablation studies conducted on monocular setting of the Replica dataset \cite{straub2019replica}.
-These studies were designed to rigorously validate our design choices and substantiate their contributions to the overall system performance.
-The key findings are listed as follows:
+Figure \ref{fig:Ablation-Study} depicts our ablation studies on the monocular Replica dataset \cite{straub2019replica}, rigorously validating our design choices and highlighting their contributions to system performance.
+Key findings include:

-\textbf{Splat-wise backpropagation enhances the rendering quality by refining the iterative process efficiently.} As shown in \Figref{total-iteration} and \Figref{Ablation-Study}, the integration of splat-wise backpropagation into our process has led to a significant enhancement in both the average total iterations and the average PSNR.
-Specifically, we observed an increase in the average total iterations from $4.6\text{k}$ to $15.4\text{k}$, which corresponds to an improvement in PSNR from $32.1\,\text{dB}$ to $33.8\,\text{dB}$.
+\textbf{Splat-wise backpropagation enhances the rendering quality by refining the iterative process efficiently.} The integration of splat-wise backpropagation has significantly improved average total iterations from $4.6\text{k}$ to $15.4\text{k}$ and average PSNR from $32.1$~dB to $33.8$~dB.